 Depending on your access level, the database and cluster-related management operations you can perform through MC include:

 - Create an empty database in an existing cluster.

-- Create a cluster and database in AWS in Eon Mode, Enterprise Mode, or on-premises.
+- Create a cluster and database on AWS or on-premises.

 - Import an existing database/cluster into the MC interface.